-This category accounts for 5% of the CLDF and was calculated by the Department of Human Resources by adding the following: 1) years of experience; 2) military bonuses; 3) D.C. residency points; and 4) rating add-four years of service was given for employees with an "outstanding" or "exceeds expectations" evaluation within the past year.
+residency points; and 4) rating add-four years of service was given for employees with an "outstanding" or "exceeds expectations" evaluation within the past year.
 The length of service calculation, in addition to the other factors, were weighted and added together, resulting in a ranking for each competing employee.

-Here, Employee had a Service Computation Date ("SCD") of 2000, which equated to nine (9) years of experience on his CLDF.
-Employee received six (6) points for D.C.
-Residency, but did not receive points for Veterans Preference, or the ratings add for an "Exceeds
+Employee had a Service Computation Date ("SCD") of 1974, which equated to thirty-five (35) years of experience on her CLDF.
+Employee did not receive points for D.C.
+Residency, Veterans Preference, or the ratings add for an "Exceeds Expectation" evaluation during the prior school year.